aslezar/BlogMinds/README.md

     npm install
     ```

-4. Seed the Database using
+4. Seed the Database with sample data using:

     ```bash
     npm run seeder